This article has been updated to include new information as of 20 January 2022.

 So where do UTM tracking codes come in for GMB?
 When you add a UTM section on your URL, you can go to the Search Results overview of GSC and click New and then insert a Page filter and type in source/medium/campaign=<insert your campaign name here> (e.g. medium=gmb).
 Once the results pop up, you can check what the top queries are, what pages rank highest, as well as other results and information you’ll need to improve your local SEO strategy.

-While the Google My Business manager does have its own metrics, it’s best to set up Google Analytics and Search Console.
+While the Google Business Profile manager does have its own metrics, it’s best to set up Google Analytics and Search Console.
 You can even set these both up in the DigitalMaas Platform easily.

 We at DigitalMaas have been using UTM tracking codes since our inception and, really, we’ve learned so much about this integral process in our campaigns.
 Here are some that we’d like you to know, too.